This post may contain affiliate links.

 Are you more of a visual person?
 Want to see the game in action?
 Watch a video of how we play below.

 Want a FREE printable copy of this game?
 Subscribe to my email list now for this free gift!

 See the periodic table game in action!
 Watch my kids playing the Periodic Table Battleship Game.

 Don’t want to make it?
 I’ve got you covered.
-You can buy a physical copy of the game in my Etsy Store for $15.
+You can buy a physical copy of the game in my Etsy Store.

 I also made some Chemical Compound Flash Cards you can purchase in my shop!